DeepLabCut/DeepLabCut/docs/recipes/installTips.md

 CondaEnvException: Pip failed
 ```
 You can either: remove conda env: `conda remove --name DEEPLABCUT --all`, open the DLC-GPU.yaml file (any text editor!) and change `deeplabcut[gui]` to `deeplabcut`.
 Then run: `conda env create -f DEEPLABCUT.yaml` again...

-Or, you can use this file () which is for Ubunutu 20.04 LTS (and just has the same edits as above).

 then you will get:
 ```python